contentful/contentful.js/README.md

 ### Client#asset(id) -> Asset

 Get an asset by it's `sys.id`.
-Note that this example uses an entry created with a human-readable ID via the [Content Management API][cma-docs].
+Note that this example uses an entry created with a human-readable ID via the [Content Management API][cma-asset-put].
 Assets created in the [Contentful app][cf-app] will have auto-generated ID's.

 ```js
 client.asset('nyancat')